ehawk823/ehawk823.github.io/_posts/2015-09-20-containerization.markdown

 ---
 layout: post
-title:  "Containers"
+title:  "Containerize-nation"
 date:   2015-09-20 12:22:13
 categories: jekyll updated
 ---

 Last week, we briefly touched on the idea of containers during our lecture on Heroku deployment.
-At my old employer, I'd worked with a company in the containerization space, but I hadn't fully grasped what that meant.
-I decided to tackle this topic in a blog post to hopefully deepen my understanding of this seemingly complex topic.
+At my previous employer, I'd worked with a company in the containerization space, but I hadn't fully grasped what that meant.
+I decided to tackle this topic in a blog post to hopefully deepen my understanding of this seemingly complex subject..

 ![Container]({{ ehawk823.github.io }}/assets/container.gif)

 Before diving into containerization, it might be helpful to briefly touch on virtualization.
-Virtualization refers to the act of creating a virtual operating environment within an all together different OS.
+Virtualization refers to the act of creating a virtual operating environment within an existing OS.
 A computer running Windows might for instance host a virtual machine that looks like the Ubuntu Linux OS.
 In a typical infrastructure architecture (think AWS or VMWare) you might distribute your software and have it run on virtual machines tied to physical servers.
-These VM's can be very wasteful from a storage and badwidth standpoint as each VM runs a full copy of the required OS.
+These VM's can be very wasteful from a storage and bandwidth standpoint as each VM runs a full copy of the required OS.

 ![Docker]({{ ehawk823.github.io }}/assets/Docker.png)